HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

   )
 }}

 The most requested Client Hint is sec-ch-ua-platform-version at 4.28%, used to detect OS version for compatibility decisions.
-Close behind is sec-ch-ua-model at 4.25%, though with a notable skew, mobile usage far exceeds desktop, which makes sense given that device model is primarily relevant for mobile experiences and debugging.
+Close behind is sec-ch-ua-model at 4.25%, though with a notable skew: mobile usage far exceeds desktop, which makes sense given that device model is primarily relevant for mobile experiences and debugging.
 The remaining hints, covering architecture, bitness, full version lists, and form factors, cluster tightly between 2.60% and 2.67%, suggesting that sites requesting Client Hints tend to request several together rather than cherry-picking individual signals.

 ### Referrer Policy